matheus-neves/ecoleta/README.md

 This project is under the MIT license.
 See the [LICENSE](LICENSE.md) file for more details.

 ---
-Made with 💜by Matheus Neves 👋[See my linkedin!](https://www.linkedin.com/in/matheus-neves-front-end/)
+Made with :purple_heart: by Matheus Neves :wave: [See my linkedin!](https://www.linkedin.com/in/matheus-neves-front-end/)